Caramel Apples

 • Insert 1 wooden stick into each apple.

-• Cook and stir until a candy thermometer reads 245 degrees F (firm ball stage) about 30-40 minutes and for a softer caramel cook just to a few less degrees (240 degrees F).
+• Cook and stir until a candy thermometer [paid link] reads 245 degrees F (firm ball stage) about 30-40 minutes and for a softer caramel cook just to a few less degrees (240 degrees F).

 • Remove from heat; stir in vanilla.